 We've all heard the expression: when life gives you lemons, make lemonade.
 Great advice, but not always easy to do.
 When the Covid19 crisis began, few of us could have imagined the profound impact it would have on our daily lives, or how long it would last.
 One of the best things to do for your health is to realize the value of routine.

 Today, many are finding it increasingly difficult to cope, not just financially, but physically and emotionally.
 Since the crisis shows no sign of ending soon, what can we do to cope, to process all of this and to take reasonable care of our physical and mental health?

-The Value of Routine
+The value of routine

 It might seem strange, but it's important to adjust to your new circumstances as quickly as possible.
 That means rather than dwelling on the disruption of our routine, we get busy building a new one.
 One that fits our circumstances.
 How?

-Say you are a very active person, but are now confined due to a lockdown, you may be stuck indoors, but that doesn't mean you can't be active.
+Say you are a very physically active person, but are now confined due to a lockdown, you may be stuck indoors, but that doesn't mean you can't be active.
 We don't actually need a lot of space or a gym full of expensive equipment to be active:

 Stretching is awesome exercise.
 Done properly, virtually anyone can stretch safely and benefit both physically and emotionally (if you have an underlying health condition, or you have been inactive for a long period of time, please consult your primary healthcare provider before starting ANY exercise routine).